Manecas1221212/romance/chapter_28.md

 Anna filed it away and felt nothing.

-Sophie was seventeen now.
-Applying to colleges.
+Sophie was fifteen now.
+Starting to think about colleges.
 Wanted to study medicine.
 As far from her mother's world as possible.

 "Do you hate me?"
 Anna asked once, over a lunch Sophie had agreed to out of obligation.